 How to Choose the Right Technology for Setting up Your Integration

-- Decentralized Integration (Autonomy): The ticketing tools at each end of the integration have the means to control what information is sent to the other side and how incoming information is interpreted.
+- Decentralized Integration (Autonomy): The platforms at each end of the integration have the means to independently control what information is sent to the other side and how incoming information is interpreted.
 Changes in the platforms, like modifying the information to be exchanged, shouldn’t break the integration.
 Rather they should be easily reflected in the integration.

 - Reliability: A reliable integration is one that always works for the user – even when the other side is not available for whatever reason (such as maintenance).
 Operational maintenance capability is important to ensure always-on integration.

 For this guide, we’ll set up the integration using Exalate.
 Precisely because Exalate was built to fulfill the above requirements.
 And it meets the criteria for the described ServiceNow Jira integration scenarios.

 In the chapters below I will show you how Exalate addresses the above aspects in more detail.
 But first, let’s go through the step-by-step process of how to set up the integration!

 How to Set up a ServiceNow Jira Integration (a Step-by-Step Process)